 Mason Houghland, MFH of the Hillsboro Hounds (TN) and Major W.W.B.
 Scott, MFH of the North Cotswold Foxhounds (UK) were good friends.
 As Hitler invaded Poland (September, 1939), and war threatened to engulf Europe for the second time in the century, English foxhound breeders prepared yet again for their government’s mandate of destruction.
 (In World War I, thousands of foxhounds had been destroyed by the English authorities as a measure to conserve food and grain supplies.)
 Houghland received the following cablegram from Scott:

 “Can you take seventeen couple of hounds for the duration of the war?
 Lend to friends those you have no room for.
-Please reply.”To read more, log in (above) or click to subscribe.
+Please reply.”To read more, log in above or click here to subscribe.